Loreto Kirribilli: Music

 Students are encouraged to join musical ensembles such as the orchestra, choir, flute ensemble, concert band, stage band or chamber strings group.
 Private instrumental or vocal tuition as electives, is also available.

 Sport

 Loreto sporting teams participate in competitions run by a number of associations, including the Junior School Heads Association of Australia (JSHAA) for primary students, and the Catholic Girls' Secondary School Sports Association (CGSSSA), and Independent Girls' Schools Sporting Association (IGSSA) for those in the secondary school.

-Sports offered to junior students include: Athletics, Basketball, Cricket, Cross country training, Equestrian, Gymnastics, Hockey, Netball, Rowing, Skiing, Soccer, Softball, Swimming, Tae Kwon Do, Tennis, Tildesley Shield Tennis,Volleyball and Touch football.
+Sports offered to junior students include: Athletics, Basketball, Cricket, Cross country, Water Polo, Hockey, Netball, Rowing, Skiing, Soccer, Swimming, Tae Kwon Do, Tennis, Tildesley Shield Tennis, Volleyball and Touch football.
 In 2015 Loreto won the Interschools competition for Tae Kwon Do.

 Houses

 As with most Australian schools, Loreto has a house system to facilitate school based competitions and activities.
 House activities include Inter-house debating, Inter-house theatresports, athletics and swimming carnivals, music and drama festivals and other house activities.
 The school currently has four houses: